 "To begin, we would like to acknowledge the Mississaugas of New Credit, the Haudenosaunee and the Huron-Wendat, the original keepers of this land for hosting us today and for hosting TIFF on their land every day."

 For that statement to be made to a national and international audience is a huge advancement in Indigenous relations in Canada, and it sends a positive message to international visitors.

-There are other signs of this form of acknowledgment and respect being included in simple but powerful gestures.
-Here’s an example I noticed this week that really provided a much needed antidote to the ignorance and spite of a member of the senate and her supporters.
+There are other signs of this form of acknowledgement and respect being included in simple but powerful gestures.
+Here’s an example I noticed this week that really provided a much-needed antidote to the ignorance and spite of a member of the Senate and her supporters.
 Page Two Strategies, a company I am working with on a couple of books, has this on their Contact Us page:

 “We acknowledge that Vancouver is located on unceded Coast Salish territories.”

 Here's another thoughtful example from the blog of The Goodbye Girls.
 I also like this Squamish Chief example.

 The Capital Region Food and Agriculture Initiatives Roundtable lists the Territory Acknowledgement right up on the navigation bar, hosting it on a stand-alone page on the site:

 CRFAIR promotes healthy and sustainable food systems.
 This considers our relationships with each other, and the land and waters of this region.
 We endeavour to honour the land and its treaties by strengthening our relationship and responsibilities to them.
 We live and work on unceded Coast Salish Territories*, specifically of the Lekwungen (Songhees and Esquimalt Nations) and W̱SÁNEĆ (Tsartlip/W̱JOȽEȽP, Tseycum/WSIḴEM, Tsawout/SȾÁUTW, and Pauquachin/BOḰEĆEN Nations).